-It is an exciting time to be in the College of Science, Health and Engineering as STEM jobs have grown three times faster than non-STEM jobs in the past ten years.
-The College is comprised of eleven departments (see below) and RIDE program (explained below) with the College steadily increasing student enrollments at more than 3% for the past three years.
+It is an exciting time to be in the College of Science, Technology, Engineering and Mathematics as STEM jobs have grown three times faster than non-STEM jobs in the past ten years.
+The College is comprised of seven departments (see below) with the College steadily increasing student enrollments at more than 3% for the past three years.
 EWU's 2012-13 fall enrollment was more than 12,500 students.
 Our College engages over 29 percent of the total university student population in courses delivered by our faculty, and we do not see that decreasing any time soon.
-The academic departments: Biology, Chemistry/Biochemistry, Communication Disorders, Computer Science, Dental Hygiene, Engineering & Design, Geology, Mathematics, Occupational Therapy, Physical Therapy and Physics are in very high demand, especially the Engineering & Design and Computer Science programs, as well as the various health science fields.
+The academic departments: Biology, Chemistry/Biochemistry, Computer Science, Engineering & Design, Geology, Mathematics, and Physics are in very high demand, especially the Engineering & Design and Computer Science programs.

 There are many exciting things happening in the College and the university as a whole.
 Some recent highlights are: